About

 Scottish country dancing (SCD) is the main form of Scottish social dancing.
 It unites the footwork of early French ballet with the figures and sociability of Gaelic, English, and French country dancing.
 SCD is performed in couples, most frequently in sets of four couples arranged in lines of women facing men, but also in square or other-shaped sets.
 Dances are either in quick time (reels and jigs) or in the statelier, idiomatically-Scottish strathspey time, and consist of dancing various patterns (“figures”) across the floor.

-The Chicago Branch sponsors a weekly SCD class in the greater Chicago area; there is also Scottish Country Dancing with the Evanston Scottish Country Dancers.
+The Chicago Branch sponsors a weekly SCD class in the greater Chicago area.
 Anyone with an interest in all things Scottish and/or dancing is welcome to attend the general classes.
 You do not need to bring a partner and no prior dancing experience is necessary.
-Wear soft-soled shoes and come have a good time.
-Note that due to covid concerns we now require proof of vaccination and that you sign a liability waiver prior to your first time dancing and that you wear a mask during dancing (so long as the indoor mask requirement is in place in Illinois).
+We have created a welcome page with all the information you need to know to join us.

 Meet your Chicago Branch 2019-2020 Committee of Management